cdanielsen/hangman-jquery/test_charters/UI_Session_1.md

-### Initial Exploratory Test Charter for Insitu Hangman Gmae
+## Initial Exploratory Test Charter for Insitu Hangman Game UI

+### Charter
-### Charter: Interact with the UI for 30 minutes, noting any irregularities or possible defects to follow up on
+Interact with the UI for 30 minutes, noting any irregularities or possible defects to follow up on

 Name: Christian Danielsen
 Date: April 6, 2018